 First Series of Breakout Sessions

 The Healthcare Analytics Adoption model borrows lessons learned from the HIMSS EMR Adoption Model, and describes an analogous approach for assessing the adoption of analytics in healthcare.
 This 8-level model provides a framework for evaluating a health organization’s adoption of analytics, a roadmap for organizations to measure success, and a framework for evaluating vendor products.
-In this session we will also introduce a new analytics assessment tool that will help you identify the strengths and weaknesses of your current analytics system from a technical and organizational perspective, as well as a blueprint for how to move analytics forward in your organization.
+In this session, we will unveil a new, online self-inspection guide that will allow attendees to assess their organization’s analytics maturity and identify very specific areas for improvement.
+As attendees complete the self-inspection guide, they will also be able to see, in real time, the de-identified comparative data from other organizations.
+This will be a hands-on working session, so attendees should bring a computing device, preferably a personal computer or tablet, that can support very simple data entry via a web application.
+At the completion of the session, attendees will have a baseline report on their organization’s analytics maturity, as well as comparative data from other organizations, that they can share with others.

 Multiple studies have estimated that at least 30% of US healthcare expenditures are wasteful.
 But how do you identify and reduce that waste?
 In this session, we will share with you a three-part framework for understanding, measuring and addressing waste reduction.
 In particular, we will highlight the importance patient safety and injury prevention, framing the importance of shifting from a system of incident reporting (which creates a culture of blame and guilt) to a system in which patient injury is regarded as a process failure rather than a person failure.
 To make that transition, health systems will need to 1) define process flows and metrics for each major type of patient injury; and 2) create a learning environment in which team members are engaged in process redesign to prevent process failure and injury.
 A leading health system in patient safety and quality will also share their best practices in how they have created a culture of patient safety and quality.